rtis-training/rtis-training.github.io/r4ssp.md

 There is no assessment or credit offered as part of this course.

+### Sign-up

+Please register your interest for attendance by filling in this [**form:** https://forms.gle/sASc1wPzofzkPHUj9](https://forms.gle/sASc1wPzofzkPHUj9).
+We'll send you reminders each week for the upcoming session.

 ## Course Resources

 The course material is free of cost and is currently being updated to be ready for the 16 March